New this fall we'll be offering a UNIV 101 course with priority going to Mountainview students and taught in Mountainview:

 This course will examine Woodstock and other rock festivals from a variety of perspectives, tracing the legacy of music festival culture through Grateful Dead concerts and up to modern-day jam bands and rock festivals.
 We will explore the music of bands such as the Dead, Allman Brothers, Cream, Phish, Widespread Panic, Gov't Mule, Umphrey's McGee, and more, considering such issues as each band's approach to studio recordings vs. live recordings, favorite performance venues, and how each band relates to its fans.
 Students will develop presentations and short papers on the culture and music of the contemporary jam band/festival scene.
 For a final project, students will help stage a music festival to be held on campus toward the end of the semester.
 Look for more details coming soon.

-Mountainview has two learning communities:
+Mountainview has three learning communities:

 The Engineering Community at Mountainview College provides an excellent opportunity for incoming freshmen, who have had some experience with engineering while in high school, to meet other engineering students with similar backgrounds.
 Students who have participated in Project Lead the Way, New Visions Engineering or any one of many summer programs for prospective engineering students are invited to apply.